August-Schleich/August-Schleich/README.md

 ### Hi there 👋

+My name is August and im a software developer based in SF Bay Area!

+✍️ Blog & Articles

+Apart from coding i also maintain a blog on my website AugustSchleich.com

 <!--
 **August-Schleich/August-Schleich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.